mrocklin/thesis/cas-code-generation.md

 #### Analysis

 On its own Theano produces a derivative expression that is about as complex as the unsimplified SymPy version.
 Theano simplification then does a surprisingly good job, roughly halving the amount of work needed ($40 \rightarrow 21$) to compute the result.
-If you dig deeper however you find that this is not because it was able to algebraically simplify the computation (it was not), but rather because the computation contained several common sub-expressions.
+If you dig deeper however you find that this result arises not because it was able to algebraically simplify the computation (it was not), but rather because the computation contained several common sub-expressions.
 The Theano version looks a lot like the unsimplified SymPy version.
 Note the common sub-expressions like `56*x`.

 The pure-SymPy simplified result is again substantially more efficient (`13` operations).
 Interestingly, Theano is still able to improve on this, again not because of additional algebraic simplification, but rather due to constant folding.
 The two projects simplify in orthogonal ways.